WaleedAlzamil80/EMG_Synergy_project/README.md

 - The seventh layer has 2048 input features and 512 output features.
 - The eighth layer has 512 input features and 14 output features.

+Some dropout layers are added between the layers.

 #### The model is trained using a constant learning rate and a fixed number of epochs.
 The loss function used is the mean squared error (MSE) loss, which measures the difference between the predicted values and the true values.
 The optimizer used is Adam, which is an adaptive gradient-based algorithm that updates the parameters based on the gradients of the loss function.

 ## How to Use